IABTechLab/uid2docs/docs/guides/integration-mobile-client-server.md

 The format of the file stored in the local file storage, or the filename itself, could change without notice.
 We recommend that you do not read and update the file directly.
 :::

 ## Pass Generated Token for Bid Stream Use

+(**GWH__KL02 Question from SW: "his is a question for PM probably - bid stream does not exist in UID2 Glossary - should it?
+I dunno if bid stream actually makes sense to publishers to be honest" Do we add it into glossary...
+I'd thought everyone would know that term, SW doesn't think so.
+And, bid stream two words... is that a company decision?**)

 To retrieve the token, in your mobile app, call the following: